pharath/pharath.github.io/_posts/2022-09-22-notes-DatKom.md

 ### TCP Segment Format

 - "TCP options" field can have a variable length, and therefore, a "TCP header length" field is needed
-- Grey fields are not really used, in practice
+- Grey fields (URG for "urgent data", PSH for "push data now") are not really used, in practice

 ![TCPsegment.png](/assets/images/datkom/TCPsegment.png)